markdessain/bridge/academy/emails/2016-08-22-weekly_reminder.md

 > Director: Mark Dessain

-We aim to play about 16 boards and there should be three to five tables.

 The scores will be recorded using BriAn Bridge and it would be really useful if players who have mobile phones could download the app - [ios](https://itunes.apple.com/gb/app/free-brian-bridge-client/id576769349?mt=8) / [android](https://play.google.com/store/apps/details?id=freebrian.com&hl=en_GB).

 Please do contact me if you have any questions.